Q&A about female solo travel for women in India

 1. Do you think that if women from India or abroad make smart travel plans, they will be able to have a better and safer vacation?

 Yes, definitely.
 There are so many resources available nowadays, especially on the Internet.
 You can read travel blogs, like this one or those written by other female solo travellers (there’s a long list at the end of this blog post); check out reviews on sites like TripAdvisor; read articles on travel sites HappyTrips; and get on social media to ask for recommendations and advice.
+Use Expedia in India’s site to research and book flights, hotels, and to get more information — they have last minute deals and a blog full of ideas and information.
 I always advise that women do research and get to know about cultural differences and safe places to stay.

 2. Has the increase in publicized crime reports made women wary to visit India?
 Or, do you feel it is as safe or as unsafe as any other destination?